Go Back Up

 Transportation benefits and perks can be an excellent addition to your compensation package.
 Many types of commuter transportation benefits are available, including transit and parking passes, commuter highway vehicles, eligible computer benefits cards, and many other possibilities.

 When deciding if you should offer commuter benefits to employees, you should consider your company location, how your workers commute, and what benefits they prefer.
+But no matter which benefits you decide to offer, commuter benefits are a great way to improve employee retention and provide them with some financial relief.

 This blog article was originally published on July 13, 2022.
 It was last updated on March 14, 2024.